 Explore more insights from Ashley Kayes in The future of RFPs ebook.
 Download it here.

-The team at AOC Key Solutions has decades of experience in proposal management and writing as well as capture management.
+The team at Key Solutions has decades of experience in proposal management and writing as well as capture management.
 They specialize in helping government contractors, but their blog offers helpful advice for any bid and proposal professional.
-AOC consistently creates content, but they also offer an archive full of helpful information to explore.
+Key Solutions consistently creates content, but they also offer an archive full of helpful information to explore.

 It’s easy to forget that every RFP starts with a person.
 Someone has to craft the document, source the vendors and manage the process.
 Certainly, it’s beneficial to vendors to know who that person is and connect with them.
 This post from Jack Mathes explores how to identify and collaborate with procurement professionals, decision makers and end users as a part of your pre-RFP strategy.